Today I’m going to show you exactly how to get the biggest hotel injury settlement in 2023.

 A Florida lawyer can also pay a fee to another Florida attorney in a Florida hotel accident case.

 Referral fees are usually 25% of the total attorney’s fee.
 It does not cost the client anything extra.
 If the client has trust in the referring lawyer, it is a win-win for the client and the attorneys.

-Is my Florida hotel injury case worth less if I did not take an ambulance to the hospital?
+Is my Hotel Injury Case worth less if I did not take an ambulance to the hospital?

-The injured person may still have a great case if he or she did not take an ambulance to the hospital.
-The full value of the case is decreased by less if the victim quickly gets medical treatment.
+However, the injured person may still have a great case if he or she did not take an ambulance to the hospital.
+The full value of the case decreases less if the victim quickly gets medical treatment.

-Can a Florida hotel insurance adjuster close a victim’s injury claim without his or her consent?
+Can a hotel insurance adjuster close a victim’s injury claim without his or her consent?

 Yes.
 The injured person can just ask to have it re-opened.
 This assumes that the time limit to sue has not expired.

 I had an adjuster from Ace Insurance Company close a claim.

 My client was injured at a hotel in Fort Lauderdale, Florida.
 I asked the adjuster to re-open the claim.
 He later offered $10,000 to settle.

 Do pre-existing injuries affect a Hotel accident case value?